SAP-samples/abap-platform-rap-workshops/rap6xx/rap610/exercises/ex1/README.md

 ## Introduction

 In this exercise, you will search for a released RAP business object to create a purchase requisistion.
-For this we will add appropriate *ABAP repository trees* to the *Project Explorer* in your ADT.
+For this we will add an appropriate *ABAP repository tree* to the *Project Explorer* in your ADT.

-We will start to create a simple class to investigate
+We will continue to create a simple class to investigate

 - How ABAP cloud restricts the use of not released APIs
 - How ABAP cloud restricts the use of outdated ABAP statements that are not part of the ABAP language version *ABAP for Cloud Development*